Home

 If Senate Bill 58 passes, naturally occurring psychedelic substances will still be considered illegal federally and in the state of California.

 The Controlled Substances Act classified psilocybin as an illegal Schedule I drug in 1970.
 Before its criminalization, the psychedelic substance held cultural significance for indigenous people in America, from the Amazonian rainforests to the Great Plains.
 For hundreds of years, indigenous shamans have used mushrooms containing psilocybin medicinally, spiritually, and recreationally.
-As psilocybin treatment and decriminalization reaches more popularity, we should discuss these topics by giving credit to the original users of the medicine.
-Psilocybin is not a new technology, but rather a naturally existing compound with a long history of usage.
+As psilocybin treatment and decriminalization reach more popularity, we should discuss these topics by giving credit to the original users of the medicine.
+Psilocybin is not a new technology but rather a naturally existing compound with a long history of usage.

 Though this medicine is an effective treatment, advocates argue that we should give recognition to those who originally taught us about it to avoid the appropriation of indigenous knowledge.
 Carolyn Gregoire of Neo Life notes, “Many medicinal plants, as well as Native knowledge, were treated as open-access resources, attainable by whoever was sufficiently charming, clever, or, if need be, cruel.”

 These practices continue today as many entheogenic religions utilize psilocybin for ritual and religious ceremonies.
-Despite its illegality, psilocybin can be used by those who practice psychedelics for religious purposed because they are protected by the Religious Freedom Restoration Act, which allows religious exceptions.
+Despite its illegality, psilocybin can be used by those who practice psychedelics for religious purposes because they are protected by the Religious Freedom Restoration Act, which allows religious exceptions.

 References